Nivalyx/osu-wiki/wiki/Beatmap/Converts/en.md

 ![The \"Show converted\" toggle in osu!(lazer)](img/show-converted-button.png "The \"Show converted\" toggle in osu!(lazer)")

 In osu! gameplay, **converts** (or *converted beatmaps*) are [beatmaps](/wiki/Beatmap) from a specific game mode that are "converted" by the game engine in order to be playable in another [game mode](/wiki/Game_mode/) for which they were not originally created.
-All converts are automatically generated based on certain parameters present on the base beatmap.
+All converts are automatically generated based on certain parameters present in the base beatmap.

 As it stands, osu! supports conversions of beatmaps from the [osu! game mode](/wiki/Game_mode/osu!) into [osu!taiko](/wiki/Game_mode/osu!taiko), [osu!catch](/wiki/Game_mode/osu!catch), and [osu!mania](/wiki/Game_mode/osu!mania).